PROGRESS UPDATE

 Convening in New York City in July 2024.
 (From left to right) WJC Director Akhter, Former Attorney General Lynch, and Sheriff Ed Gonzalez.

-Meeting 2 (August 2024) focused on law enforcement interactions with women.
-It featured research presentations on women’s arrest trends and policing strategies for women in behavioral health crisis and those experiencing intimate partner violence.
-This meeting sparked the formation of a subcommittee to examine law enforcement issues.
+Meeting 2 (August 2024) focused on law enforcement interactions with women, featuring research presentations on women’s arrest trends and policing strategies for women in behavioral health crisis and those experiencing intimate partner violence.

-Meeting 3 (January 2025) focused on women’s needs, experiences, and outcomes as they move through the criminal justice system pretrial.
-The meeting featured research presentations on prosecutor-led diversion efforts, as well as a discussion with experts about the impact of pretrial detention and bail on women.
-The Commission met with local policymakers and stakeholders and visited Women in Recovery, an intensive outpatient alternative for women facing long prison sentences in Tulsa, Oklahoma.
-This meeting sparked the formation of a subcommittee to examine opportunities to reform the pretrial system.
+Meeting 3 (January 2025) focused on women’s needs, experiences, and outcomes as they move through the criminal justice system pretrial and featured presentations on prosecutor-led diversion efforts and the impact of pretrial detention and bail on women.
+The Commission met with local policymakers and stakeholders in Tulsa, Oklahoma and visited Women in Recovery, an intensive outpatient alternative for women facing long prison sentences.

 Convening in Tulsa, Oklahoma, in January 2025.
 (From left to right) First Lady Stitt, Former Attorney General Lynch, and WJC Director Akhter.